Free Videos - Singing Practice & Information

 EVERYONE asks me this question and expects me to answer it!

-And this question has been problematic, to the point where I just make something up to keep the student happy.
+And this question has been a challenge to answer; even to the point where I just make something up to keep the student happy.

 How much you practice involves using common sense.

-A different instrument, a different set of vocal areas that need focus.
+A different instrument, a different set of vocal areas that need focus, a different musical goal.
 A different time of day they're available.
+There are MANY factors that would determine how much and when yo practice.

 it depends what you're practicing.
 It's a difficult question to answer!